mickeystix/keep-containers/README.md

 - Custom container size and weight
 - Ability to transfer ownership of containers
+- Police ability to open containers with boltcutters (QB Only, must add item to shared/items.lua and if you want it in police armory, add to qb-policejob where appropriate)
 - Locking containers with password (encrypted by bcrypt)
 - Container variant
 - Dynamic object loading